Variational Learning is Effective for Large Deep Networks: Experimental Details

 We train all ResNet-20 models with $200$ epochs and batch size $50$.
 Weight decay is set to $0.0002$.
 Apart from SWAG, which requires custom scheduling, all other methods use $5$ warm-up epochs followed by a cosine annealing learning rate schedule that decays to zero.
 We do $5$ runs with different random seeds and report the average results and their standard deviations in the tables.

-For the uncertainty estimation metrics used in in-domain and distributional shift experiments, we follow the setup of \citet{SnOv19} and report \revision{three} metrics: negative log-likelihood (NLL), expected calibration error (ECE), and Brier score.
+For the uncertainty estimation metrics used in in-domain and distributional shift experiments, we follow \citet{SnOv19} and report \revision{three} metrics: negative log-likelihood (NLL), expected calibration error (ECE), and Brier score.
 For the OOD experiments we used the same metrics as \citet{LiLi18}, i.e.\ False Positive Rate (FPR), the share of misclassified OOD samples, at 95\% TPR, detection error, which measures the probability of misclassifications for 95\% TPR, Area Under the Receiver Operating Characteristic curve (AUROC), AUPR-in, and AUPR-out.
 Here, AUPR stands for Area under the Precision-Recall for the in-domain data (AUPR-in) or OOD data (AUPR-out), respectively.

-The specific training hyperparameters for each method are: \begin{itemize} \item SGD and IVON use the same setting as in Section~\ref{app:hyp2}, except that SGD also uses learning rate $0.2$ which is stable for ResNet-20; \item BBB uses learning rate $0.002$.
-We set the same initial posterior as IVON and train BBB without using a cold posterior; \item MC dropout uses learning rate $0.2$ and a fixed \revision{dropout} rate of $0.05$; \item For SWAG, we first do normal training with cosine annealing from lr $0.05$ to $0.01$ over $160$ epochs, then do $40$ SWAG epochs with constant \revision{learning rate} $0.01$ and maintain a rank $20$ approximation of the SWAG posterior as is done in~\citep{MaIz19}. \end{itemize}
+The specific training hyperparameters for each method are: \begin{itemize} \item SGD and IVON use the same setting as in Section~\ref{app:hyp2}, except that SGD also uses learning rate $0.2$ which is stable for ResNet-20; \item VOGN uses the same hyperparameter setup as IVON; \item BBB uses learning rate $0.002$.
+We set the same initial posterior as IVON and train BBB without using a cold posterior; \item Laplace uses the linearized last-layer Laplace implementation from \citet{DaKr21} and the prior precision is set to $10.0$ corresponding to the same prior setup as other methods; \item MC dropout uses learning rate $0.2$ and a fixed \revision{dropout} rate of $0.05$; \item For SWAG, we first do normal training with cosine annealing from lr $0.05$ to $0.01$ over $160$ epochs, then do $40$ SWAG epochs with constant \revision{learning rate} $0.01$ and maintain a rank $20$ approximation of the SWAG posterior as is done in~\citep{MaIz19}. \end{itemize}

-We use $64$ posterior samples for IVON, BBB, and SWAG.
+We use $64$ posterior samples for IVON, BBB, Laplace, SWAG and VOGN.
 For MC dropout, we only draw $32$ samples for all experiments as we observe no improvement when drawing $64$ samples.